krispayne/keepalived/doc/source/software_design.rst

 =============

 Keepalived configuration is done through the file keepalived.conf.
 A compiler design is used for parsing.
-Parser work with a keyword tree hierarchy for mapping each configuration keyword with specifics handler.
+The parser works with a keyword tree hierarchy for mapping each configuration keyword with a specific handler.
 A central multi-level recursive function reads the configuration file and traverses the keyword tree.
-During parsing, configuration file is translated into an internal memory representation.
+During parsing, the configuration file is translated into an internal memory representation.

 Scheduler - I/O Multiplexer
 ===========================

-All the events are scheduled into the same process.
+All of the events are scheduled into the same process.
 Keepalived is a single process.
-Keepalived is a network routing software, it is so closed to I/O. The design used here is a central select(...) that is in charge of scheduling all internal task.
+Keepalived is a network routing software, it is so closed to I/O. The design used here is a central select(...) that is in charge of scheduling all of the internal tasks.
 POSIX thread libs are NOT used.
-This framework provides its own thread abstraction optimized for networking purpose.
+This framework provides its own thread abstraction optimized for networking purposes.

 Memory Management
 =================